 Avalon Waterways' "Central European Experience" is a wonderful cruise tour that includes two nights in a Paris hotel; seven nights cruising the Moselle, Rhine, and Main Rivers of Germany on the Avalon Tranquility river vessel; and two nights in a Prague hotel.

-The details of our European river cruise tour follow on the next 14 pages:
+The details of our European river cruise tour follow below:

 - Paris - Day 1 - Exploring on Our Own

 - Paris - Day 2 - Afternoon at Versailles

 - TGV Train and Meeting the Avalon Tranquility in Trier, Germany

 - Rudesheim, Germany